 Keto Helps In Treating Epilepsy

 There are several factors that determine how energized you feel throughout the day.
-One big factor is your blood-glucose levels; that is, if you are still eating carbs.
-While eating keto practically eliminates the dramatic spikes and dips in blood sugar, and thereby, doing away with this source of fatigue, ketosis has far more to offer than that alone.
-After investigations into fasting's reduction of epileptic seizures reached its critical point, attention was diverted to the miraculous molecule that made it all possible - the ketone.
+One big factor is your blood-glucose levels; that is if you are still eating carbs.
+While eating keto practically eliminates the dramatic spikes and dips in blood sugar, thereby doing away with this source of fatigue, ketosis has far more to offer than that alone.
+After the investigations into fasting's reduction of epileptic seizures reached its critical point, attention was diverted to the miraculous molecule that made it all possible - the ketone.